Enumeration of sets of equiangular lines with common angle $\arccos(1/3)$: Notations

 \section{Notations}

-Throughout this paper, we will consider undirected graphs without loops and multiedges.
+Throughout this paper, we consider undirected graphs without loops and multiedges.
 Let $G$ be a graph.
 Denote by $V(G)$ the set of vertices, and by $E(G)$ the set of edges.
 For two vertices $x$ and $y$ of $G$, we write $x \sim y$ if $\{x,y\} \in E(G)$.
 Denote by $A(G)$ the adjacency matrix of $G$.
 Denote by $\bj$ the all-one vector, and by $\be_i$ the vector of which the $i$-th entry is $1$ and the others are $0$.
 Denote by $I$ and $J$ the identity matrix and the all-one matrix, respectively.

 \begin{definition} A \emph{Seidel matrix} is a symmetric matrix with zero diagonal and all off-diagonal entries $\pm1$.
-For two Seidel matrices $S$ and $S'$, write $S {\sim_{\sw}} S'$ and say $S$ and $S'$ are \emph{switching equivalent} if there exists a signed permutation matrix $P$ such that $P^\top S P = S'$ holds.
+For two Seidel matrices $S$ and $S'$, write $S {\sim_{\sw}} S'$ and say that $S$ and $S'$ are \emph{switching equivalent} if there exists a signed permutation matrix $P$ such that $P^\top S P = S'$.
 In addition, write $[S]$ for the set of Seidel matrices switching equivalent to a Seidel matrix $S$, and call it the \emph{switching class} of $S$.
 For a graph $G$, define $S(G) := J-I-2A(G)$.
-Two graphs $G$ and $H$ are said to be \emph{switching equivalent} if $S(G)$ and $S(H)$ are switching equivalent. \end{definition}
+Two graphs $G$ and $H$ are said to be \emph{switching equivalent} if $S(G)$ and $S(H)$ are switching equivalent.
+Write $[G]$ for the set of graphs switching equivalent to a graph $G$. \end{definition}

 Note that for any Seidel matrix $S$, there exists a graph $G$ such that $S=S(G)$.
 Also, note that if $G$ and $H$ are switching equivalent, then $H$ is isomorphic to $G^U$ for some $U \subset V(G)$.
-Here the graph $G^U$ is defined as $V=V(G^U):=V(G)$ and
+Here, the graph $G^U$ is defined as $V=V(G^U):=V(G)$ and

 for $x \neq y \in V$.